-A 45-year-old man male presented to a primary health clinic with a 3-week history of increasing abdominal girth and diffuse abdominal pain.
+A 45-year-old man presented to a primary health clinic with a 3-week history of increasing abdominal girth and diffuse abdominal pain.
 He had gained 5 pounds within a week despite diminished appetite.
-He had a 2-week history of fevers as high as 38.6oC (101.5oF) with night sweats.
+He had a 2-week history of fevers (temperature as high as 38.6°C [101.5°F]) with night sweats.

 His past medical history was notable for an ICU admission 9 months earlier for an unusual anaphylactic reaction that was attributed to sinusitis and a retropharyngeal mass.
 That admission had been complicated by acute renal failure and development of pulmonary emboli.
 CT scan findings at that time suggested mediastinitis, but an infectious disease workup was negative for HIV infection, hepatitis, tuberculosis, and systemic actinomycosis.
 A biopsy specimen of the retropharyngeal mass was positive for eosinophilic granuloma.

 The patient was admitted for workup of abdominal pain and evaluation of ascites and bilateral pleural effusions noted on CT scan (Figure 1, left).
 There were no radiological findings of ischemic colitis, portal hypertension, hepatic vein thrombosis, or mesenteric ischemia.
-A CBC initially showed hemoglobin level of 10.8 g/dL (normal range, 14-18 g/dL), a platelet count of 593 000/µL (normal range, 150 000-400 000/µL), and a normal white cell count of 91 000/µL with eosinophilia (2,300 cells/µL; normal <350 cells/µL); during the hospital course, the eosinophilia was as high as 4,500 cells/µL.
+A complete blood cell count initially showed a hemoglobin level of 10.8 g/dL (normal range, 14-18 g/dL), a platelet count of 593,000/µL (normal range, 150,000-400,000/µL), and a normal white blood cell count of 91,000/µL, with eosinophilia (2300 cells/µL; normal <350 cells/µL); during the hospital course, the eosinophil count was as high as 4500/µL.
 Results of an iron panel were consistent with anemia of chronic disease.
-A comprehensive metabolic panel revealed BUN of 23.0 mg/dL (normal range, 8-23 mg/dL), creatinine of 1.2 mg/dL (normal range, 0.6-1.2 mg/dL) with normal liver function.
+A comprehensive metabolic panel revealed BUN of 23 mg/dL (normal range, 8-23 mg/dL) and creatinine of 1.2 mg/dL (normal range, 0.6-1.2 mg/dL), with normal liver function.
 Erythrocyte sedimentation rate was elevated at 69 mm/h (normal range, 0-20 mm/h).

-Paracentesis revealed ascitic fluid with negative gram stain/culture, but with a serum ascites albumin gradient of 3.0 and absolute eosinophil count of 6,200 cells/µL.
+Paracentesis revealed ascitic fluid with negative Gram stain/culture, but with a serum ascites albumin gradient of 3.0 and absolute eosinophil count of 6200/µL.
 Bone marrow biopsy of the left iliac crest showed moderately hypercellular myeloid-predominant bone marrow with marked eosinophilia (Figure 2, left).
 Flow cytometry and chromosome analysis studies, specifically CD3, CD4, CD8, and CD34 expressions, were negative.
 Tests for stool ova and parasites and for serum Strongyloides antibodies were negative.
-Autoimmune serologic studies including ANA, ANCA, and lupus anticoagulant, were negative.
-Quantitative Igs tests were unremarkable.
+Results of autoimmune serologic studies, including ANA, ANCA, and lupus anticoagulant, were negative.
+Results of quantitative immunoglobulin tests were unremarkable.

 1. Characterized by persistent eosinophilia